-- A. Pathways above recessed ceilings and in non-accessible locations may be routed exposed. - 1.
-Exposed pathways located less than 96 inches above the floor shall be installed in EMT. - B. Box covers shall be painted red enamel. - 3.4 FIRE ALARM WIRING INSTALLATION - A. Comply with NECA 1 and NFPA 72. - B. Wiring Method: - 1.
-Install plenum cable in environmental air spaces, including plenum ceilings. - 2.
-Cables and pathways used for fire alarm circuits, and equipment control wiring associated with the fire alarm system, may not contain any other wire or cable. - 3.
-Fire-Rated Cables: Use of two-hour, fire-rated fire alarm cables, NFPA 70, Types MI and CI, is permitted. - 4.
-Signaling Line Circuits: Power-limited fire alarm cables shall not be installed in the same cable or pathway as signaling line circuits. - C. Wiring within Enclosures: Separate power-limited and non-power-limited conductors as recommended by manufacturer.
+- A. Comply with NFPA 72. - B. Wiring Method: - 1.
+Install plenum cable in environmental airspaces, including plenum ceilings. - 2.
+Fire-alarm circuits and equipment control wiring associated with fire-alarm system must be installed in a dedicated pathway system. - a.
+Cables and pathways used for fire-alarm circuits, and equipment control wiring associated with fire-alarm system, may not contain any other wire or cable. - 3.
+Fire-Rated Cables: Use of two-hour, fire-rated fire-alarm cables, NFPA 70, Types MI and CI, is permitted. - 4.
+Signaling Line Circuits: Power-limited fire-alarm cables must not be installed in the same cable or pathway as signaling line circuits. - C. Wiring within Enclosures: Separate power-limited and non-power-limited conductors as recommended by manufacturer.
 Install conductors parallel with or at right angles to sides and back of the enclosure.
 Bundle, lace, and train conductors to terminal points with no excess.
-Connect conductors that are terminated, spliced, or interrupted in any enclosure associated with the fire alarm system to terminal blocks.
-Mark each terminal according to the system's wiring diagrams.
-Make all connections with approved crimp-on terminal spade lugs, pressure-type terminal blocks, or plug connectors. - D. Cable Taps: Use numbered terminal strips in junction, pull, and outlet boxes, cabinets, or equipment enclosures where circuit connections are made. - E. Color Coding: Color code fire alarm conductors differently from the normal building power wiring.
-Use one color code for alarm circuit wiring and another for supervisory circuits.
-Paint fire alarm system junction boxes and covers red. - F. Wiring to Remote Alarm Transmitting Device: 1-inch conduit between the fire alarm control panel and the transmitter.
-Install number of conductors and electrical supervision for connecting wiring as needed to suit monitoring function
+Connect conductors that are terminated, spliced, or interrupted in any enclosure associated with fire-alarm system to terminal blocks.
+Mark each terminal according to system's wiring diagrams.
+Make all connections with approved crimp-on terminal spade lugs, pressure-type terminal blocks, or plug connectors. - D. Cable Taps: Use numbered terminal strips in junction, pull, and outlet boxes; cabinets; or equipment enclosures where circuit connections are made. - E. Color-Coding: Color-code fire-alarm conductors differently from the normal building power wiring.
+Use one color-code for alarm circuit wiring and another for supervisory circuits.
+Color-code audible alarm-indicating circuits differently from alarm-initiating circuits.
+Use different colors for visible alarm-indicating devices.
+Paint fire-alarm system junction boxes and covers red.

-3.5 CONNECTIONS
+3.8 CONNECTIONS

-- A. Make addressable connections with a supervised interface device to the following devices and systems.
-Install the interface device less than 36 inches from the device controlled.
-Make an addressable confirmation connection when such feedback is available at the device or system being controlled. - 1.
-Alarm-initiating connection to fire suppression system in kitchen. - 2.
-Smoke dampers in air ducts of designated HVAC duct systems. - 3.
-Magnetically held-open doors. - 4.
-Electronically locked doors and access gates. - 5.
-Alarm-initiating connection to elevator recall system and components. - 6.
-Supervisory connections at valve supervisory switches. - 7.
-Supervisory connections at elevator shunt-trip breaker.
+- A. Make addressable connections with supervised interface device to the following devices and systems.
+Install interface device less than 36 inch from device controlled.
+Make addressable confirmation connection when such feedback is available at device or system being controlled. - 1.
+Supervisory connections at valve supervisory switches. - 2.
+Data communication circuits for connection to building management system.